ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 ## Managing Groups

-On ToolJet, Admins can create groups for users added in an account and grant them access to particular app(s) with specific permissions.
+On ToolJet, Admins can create groups for users added in an organization and grant them access to particular app(s) with specific permissions.
 To manage groups, just go to the **Account menu** on top right corner and click on the **Manage Groups**.

 <div style={{textAlign: 'center'}}>